Frequently Asked Questions

 Yes.
 You have a right to defend yourself against any criminal charge; however, remember the old saying that "anyone who attempts to defend himself in a court of law has a fool for a client."
 When you go to traffic ticket court, you are facing an experienced prosecutor and a judge that will expect you to follow the law.
 In fact, we have been hired by numerous attorneys to handle their own traffic tickets because they do not practice in this area of the law.
-You can certainly take the time to learn the law regarding traffic violations and courtroom procedure, just as you can learn to fix your broken pipes or your vehicle but it would take a considerable amount of time.
-The easiest and cheapest way to present your best case is to hire someone with experience to represent you, such as Hawkins & Walker PC.
+You can certainly take the time to learn the law regarding traffic violations and courtroom procedures, just as you can learn to fix your broken pipes or your vehicle, but it would take a considerable amount of time.
+The easiest and cheapest way to present your best case is to hire someone with experience to represent you, such as Hawkins & Walker, PC.

 As you can see, the hidden charges for a traffic ticket can be substantial.
 We have a very good record of keeping citations off of our client's driving record.